reactiveui/website/input/docs/handbook/collections/index.md

             // LINQ, it observes changes in one collection, and
             // projects it's elements to another collection.
             .Transform(x => !x)
-            // Filter is basically same as .Where() operator
+            // Filter is basically the same as .Where() operator
             // from LINQ.
 See all operators in DynamicData docs.
             .Filter(x => x)
             // We .Bind() and now our mutable Items collection